BCACTF/cscamp-2020/hidden-file/challenge.md

 # Hidden file
-You have a secret flie?
+You have a secret file?
 Don't want anyone to see it?
 Easy!
 Just hide it!

 ## Flag
 ```